Click here to jump to Selected Exchanges.

 What was Falstaff’s point about discretion being the better part of valor?
 I know enough of Philippine media law and still have some friends in the right places.
 In practical terms, I have too many projects to attend to; what appears on this blog is at most about half of what I have to accomplish.
 So my standard answer to friends who have legal contacts is: I’ll provide all the evidence and testimonies I can gather, but any moneys they can win will be theirs.
 I’ll just settle for an authenticated pic of this pathetic predator behind bars.
-Other friends say that she seems to have retreated to her distant hometown so that poses some complication, but as we’ve been able to witness, even Donald Trump can be called to task way out in Palm Beach County for his malignancy.
+Other friends say that he seems to have retreated to his distant hometown so that poses some complication, but as we’ve been able to witness, even Donald Trump can be called to task way out in Palm Beach County for his malignancy.
 Although this no-talent loser’s more like a Rudy Giuliani stuck in the bowels of the Third World.
+[Posted December 2019]

 My contribution to an award-winning anthology of articles on the legacy of people power (titled Remembering/Rethinking EDSA, ed.
 JPaul S. Manzanilla and Caroline S. Hau, Mandaluyong City: Anvil, 2016) was complimented by the editors for being contrarian but fair.
 Even during the build-up to the EDSA uprising, I kept warning my colleagues at the Manunuri ng Pelikulang Pilipino that the Philippine industry output should not be downgraded just because the products were coming out during a dictatorship.

 Time has proved me right: a canon project I advised came out with more titles during that period than at any other moment in local film history, but you would not recognize that kind of acknowledgment if you read the reviews published during that era.
 One consequence of this vulgar-politicized approach is that right after the Marcoses fled, when film production dried up and film artists migrated to mainstream and televisual involvements, film critics clammed up; after complaining about how awful things were, what else could critics say when they actually became awful?